fullstackbeaver/yajsb/README.md

 - [ ] add CSS builder
 - [ ] add tests
 - [ ] handle robot.txt
+- [ ] handle published and draft status
 - [ ] add socket to handle refresh
-- [ ] add hsts in header https://hstspreload.org/
+- [ ] add hsts in head https://hstspreload.org/
 - [ ] test built web site and server with https://developer.mozilla.org/en-US/observatory
 - [ ] include JSON-LD https://laconsole.dev/blog/booster-seo-jsonld
 - [ ] ??? : add dynmamic routes with for exampmle a folder like [lang] to set the lang.
 In this folder a json file will define which values are possibles.
+- [ ] rework to pure function

 ### front end
 - [ ] load data